 A decision analytic model was developed with a time horizon of 28 days from the index consultation (Figure 3).
-The model was structured to represent the following care pathways [11]: (1) standard care, in which patients receive no test (as per current practice) and instead receive an antibiotic prescription for immediate use, and (2) a strategy of testing for CRP, where patients are prescribed an antibiotic for immediate or (3) delayed use [33].
+The model was structured to represent the following care pathways [11]: (1) standard care, in which patients receive no test (as per current practice) and instead receive an antibiotic prescription for immediate use, and (2) a strategy of testing for CRP, where patients have three potential prescription outcomes, no antibiotic prescribed, antibiotic prescribed for immediate use, or for delayed use [33].
 Patients who are offered a delayed prescription are offered a prescription for use at a later date if symptoms worsen.
 The model accounts for whether or not a delayed prescription, issued at the index consultation (based on CRP 20-100 mg/L), is dispensed.